sebelga/gstore-node/README.md

 ### Queries
 #### gcloud queries
-Datastools is built on top of [gcloud-node](https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.34.0/datastore/query) so you can execute any query from that library.
+Datastools is built on top of [gcloud-node](https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.35.0/datastore/query) so you can execute any query from this library.

 ```
-var User = datastools.model('User'); // User schema has been defined previously
+var User = datastools.model('User'); // with User schema previously defined

 // 1.
 Initialize query
 var query = User.query()